axonivy-market/market/doc/contribute.md

 ### Contribution guidelines

-We wan't to empower you to bring your product as fast as possible into the market.
+We want to empower you to bring your product as fast as possible into the market.
 Nevertheless, we think that quality and consistency throughout the market matters, so we maintain here a list of things to check before contributing:

 <img src="img/docuSignNamespaces.png" width="150" style="float:right"/>

-1. **Separate Demo artifacts** from productive stuff by it's namespace.
+1. **Separate Demo artifacts** from productive stuff by its namespace.
 The target of this is, that users can quickly get rid of demo parts of the Product, once they choose to use the product for productive environments.
 	- [ ] Demo processes are marked as such by being located in namespace `Processes/Demo`
 	- [ ] Demo processes naturally come with a DataClass, it should live in a demo package (e.g. `com.acme.demo.DemoDeta`)
 	- [ ] Html Dialogs that are used only for demo purposes, are located in a `demo` sub-package (e.g. `com.acme.demo.MyViewer`)